Dita Von Teese Quotes

 Photo by Viva Vivanista.

 Dita Von Teese quotes.
 Von Teese (1972- ) is a well-known burlesque star and model.
 She has appeared in the the film The Death of Salvador Dali and in ad campaigns for MAC Cosmetics, Cointreau and Perrier.
-She is also an author of several books, including Burlesque and the Art of the Teese and Dita: Stripteese.

 The following quotes come largely from interviews of Dita von Teese, as well as a few from her books.